hylander2126/Motion_Planning/Standard_Search_Algorithms/README.md

 Finally, as PRM is a multi-query planning algorithms, one could call `search` with other start and goal point.
 So the previous start and goal nodes and their edges need to be removed in the end of each query phase.
 This part is also implemented already.

+## RRT

+For simplicity, this template uses a class 'Node' and a list 'vertices' in class 'RRT' as a tree structure.
+If you prefer to use other tree structure, please feel free to do so.

+You would code RRT in the function `RRT`.
+In each step, get a new point, get its nearest node, extend the node and check collision to decide whether to add or drop this node.
+When you add a new node to the tree, remember to set the cost and parent of the new node, and add the new node to the list 'vertices'.
+You will also need to check if it reaches the neighbor region of the goal.
+If so, connect to the goal directly and set the found flag to be true.

+You would code RRT* in the function `RRT_star`.
+The first few steps are pretty much the same as RRT.
+Besides, when a new node is added, you will need to rewire the new node AND all its neighbor nodes.
+Even a path is found, the algorithm should not stop as adding new nodes will possibly optimize the current  found path.

 Read the description of the functions for more details before implementing.

 ---